SplashtopInc/amazon-ecs-render-task-definition/README.md

-## Amazon ECS "Render Task Definition" Action for GitHub Actions
+## Amazon ECS "Render Task Definition" Action for GitHub Actions (+ Environment Overwritten)

 Inserts a container image URI into an Amazon ECS task definition JSON file, creating a new task definition file.